 In order to prevent this from happening you can redirect an old URL to a new URL.
 For example, you can redirect your old Artists page, '/artist-list/', to your new one, '/artists/'.

 This will prevent errors and help to preserve your search engine rankings.

-In the first column of the table, list as many important URLs for your current site as possible, these should be collected now before your Artlogic website goes live.
+- In the 'Old URL (redirect from)' column, list as many important URLs for your current site as possible, these should be collected before your Artlogic website goes live.
 These URLs could either be copied & pasted from your sitemap, or from a more manual search through Google for 'site:yourdomain.com'.

-In the second column, you can list the corresponding URLs to your new Artlogic website.
+- In the 'New URL (Redirect to)' column, you can list the corresponding URLs to your new Artlogic website.

 If you would like to compile your redirects in a spreadsheet first, you can download our template and then use the Paste from Excel button to upload them.